Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Discussion

-\textit{ The authors are grateful for productive discussions with N. Christen, O. Beeke, B. Patel, J. Maurino-Alperovich, S. Trinczek, C. M. Roach, B. F. McMillan, A. A. Scheckochihin, W. Dorland, J. Ball, S. Brunner, I. Calvo, J. M. Garc\'{i}a Rega\~{n}a, and H. Thienpondt.
+\textit{ The authors are grateful for productive discussions with N. Christen, O. Beeke, B. Patel, J. Maurino-Alperovich, S. Trinczek, C. M. Roach, B. F. McMillan, A. A. Scheckochihin, W. Dorland, J. Ball, S. Brunner, I. Calvo, J. M. Garc\'{i}a Rega\~{n}a, H. Thienpondt, M. Abazorius, J. Ruiz Ruiz, D. St-Onge, G. Acton and V. Hall-Chen.
 The simulations were performed using the \gstwo~branch} \verb+https://bitbucket.org/gyrokinetics/gs2/branch/ms_pgelres+,\textit{ with the latest revision at the time of writing being commit ade5780.
-The \gstwo~input files used in this study are available upon reasonable request from the authors, and will be made publicly available before the final pre-publication revision.
+The \gstwo~input files used to perform the gyrokinetic simulations in this study are publicly available at} \verb+https://doi.org/10.5287/bodleian:xr5ZApXYm+, \textit{ alongside scripts used to calculate the neoclassical transport coefficients.
 This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under grant agreement No 633053, and from EPSRC [Grant Numbers EP/T012250/1 and EP/R034737/1].
 The views and opinions expressed herein do not necessarily reflect those of the European Commission.
 The author acknowledges the use of the EUROfusion High Performance Computer (Marconi-Fusion) under projects MULTEI and OXGK, ARCHER through the Plasma HEC Consortium EPSRC Grant Numbers EP/L000237/1 and EP/R029148/1 under the projects e281-gs2 and e607, the JFRS-1 supercomputer at IFERC-CSC in Rokkasho Fusion Institute of QST (Aomori, Japan), and software support through the Plasma-CCP Network under EPSRC Grant Number EP/M022463/1.}